Every Maine LLC should have an operating agreement in place.

 No matter what type of Maine LLC you're starting, you'll want to create an operating agreement.
 Here's why:

-It’s required by the state.
-According to Maine Revised Statutes Section 31-1531(1B), every Maine LLC must have an operating agreement in place.
+- It’s required by the state.
+According to Maine Revised Statutes, Limited Liability Company Act Title 31, § 1521 and § 1531(B), every Maine LLC must have an operating agreement in place.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.